dimTsourounis/FKD/README.md

 The goal of the geometrical loss is to encourage the student model’s intermediate representations to mimic the spatial neighborhood relations found in the teacher’s intermediate representations.
 This facilitates a form of distillation based on local geometric consistency between activations (i.e., intermediate representations) of teacher and student. <br />

-Ultimately, NAC is the core of the geometrical regularization.
-It is computed in two places:
+Ultimately, NAC is the core of the geometrical regularization and it is computed in two places: <br />
 a) for the teacher, serving as the ground truth signal, and <br />
 b) for the student, using the same binary neighborhood mask but different feature maps <br />